rdsmaia/Tacotron-2/README.md

-# Tacotron code for multilingual ptBR training
+# Tacotron code for multispeaker ptBR TTS

 Tacotron repo to train a multispeaker ptBR TTS.